palant/palant.info/content/articles/lies-damned-lies-and-impact-hero-refoorest-allcolibri/index.md

 > All functionalities of extensions should be clearly disclosed to the user, with no surprises.

-Good that the Impact Hero SDK includes a consent screen, right?
+Good that the Impact Bro SDK includes a consent screen, right?
 Here is what it looks like in the Chat GPT extension:

 {{< img src="consent_screen.png" width="369" alt="Screenshot of a pop-up with the title: “Update!
 Eco-friendly mode, Chat GPT.”
 The text says “Help make the world greener as you browse.
 Just allow additional permissions to unlock a better future.”
 There are buttons labeled “Allow to unlock” and “Deny.”" />}}